-Public authorities - especially the Federal Office of Criminal Investigation, the Federal Office for the Protection of the Constitution and Counter-Terrorism and the Federal Ministry of Justice - appreciate the Stopline as the industry's own initiative and consider it as an important partner.
+Public authorities - especially the Federal Office of Criminal Investigation, the Federal Agency for State Protection and Counter Terrorism and the Federal Ministry of Justice - appreciate the Stopline as the industry's own initiative and consider it as an important partner.
 In this regard, the intensive exchange of information between the agents makes it possible to eradicate mutual prejudice, on the one hand, and to discuss new technologies and tendencies, on the other hand.
-It is especially during the meetings of the Stopline Advisory Board, which also consists of representatives of the public authorities, that interesting discussions take place in this regard.
+It is especially during the meetings of the Stopline Advisory Board, which also consists of representatives of the public authorities, that interesting discussions take place for the benefit of all participants.

-1.5.3) ... other institutions
+1.5.3) ... with Saferinternet.at